aloth/trackless-links/README.md

 * **Request a Feature**: [Suggest new functionality](https://github.com/aloth/trackless-links/issues/new?template=feature_request.md)

 ## 🌍 Localization
-Trackless Links is currently available in English.
-Localization support is planned for future releases.
+Trackless Links is available in English and German (Deutsch), with more languages planned for future releases.

 ---